aleksandr-m/gitflow-maven-plugin/README.md

 All goals have `gpgSignCommit` parameter.
 Set it to `true` to sign commits with configured personal key.
 The default value is `false`.

+### Updating submodules before commit

+All goals have `updateSubmodulesBeforeCommit` parameter.
+Set it to `true` to run `git submodule update` before the plugin commits any changes.
+The default value is `true`.

 # Support for Reproducible Builds